slevithan/regex/README.md

 <details>
   <summary>👉 <b>Show more details</b></summary>

 - Regexes can't be interpolated inside character classes (so `` regex`[${/./}]` `` is an error) because the syntax context doesn't match.
-See [*Interpolating partial patterns*](#interpolating-partial-patterns) for a way to safely embed regex syntax (rather than `RegExp` instances) in character classes and other edge-case locations with different context.
+See [*Interpolating partial patterns*](#interpolating-partial-patterns) for a way to safely embed regex pattern strings (rather than `RegExp` instances) in character classes and other edge-case locations with different context.
 - To change the flags used by an interpolated regex, use the built-in capability of `RegExp` to copy a regex while providing new flags.
-E.g. `new RegExp(/./, 's')`.
+Ex: `new RegExp(/./, 's')`.
 </details>

 ### Interpolating escaped strings

-The `regex` tag escapes regex special characters in interpolated strings (and values coerced to strings).
+The `regex` tag escapes any regex special characters in interpolated strings (and values coerced to strings).
 This escaping is done in a context-aware way that prevents changing the meaning or error status of characters outside the interpolated string.

 > As with all interpolation in `regex`, escaped strings are sandboxed and treated as complete units.
 For example, a following quantifier repeats the entire escaped string rather than just its last character.
-And if interpolating into a character class, the escaped string is treated as a flag <kbd>v</kbd> nested union if it contains more than one character node.
+And if interpolating into a character class, the escaped string is treated as a flag-<kbd>v</kbd>-mode nested union if it contains more than one character node.

 As a result, the `regex` tag provides an easy and safe alternative to ES2025's [`RegExp.escape`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/escape).